Traffic Way Bridge Replacement Project

 What is Being Proposed?

-The City of Arroyo Grande is proposing to improve public safety, remove potential scour and maintenance concerns with a modern bridge which will completely span over Arroyo Grande Creek and eliminate any intermediate supports.
-The replacement bridge will be built on the existing alignment of Traffic Way to minimize impacts of constructing the new bridge to modern standards.
+The City of Arroyo Grande is proposing to improve public safety, update the bridge to meet current standards, and remove potential scour and maintenance concerns with a single-span bridge which will span over Arroyo Grande Creek and eliminate any intermediate supports.
+The replacement bridge will be built on the existing alignment of Traffic Way, and within the current City right-of-way to minimize impacts of constructing the new bridge to modern standards.

 In order to accomplish this in a more efficient and cost effective manner, the City of Arroyo Grande City Council on July 28, 2020 unanimously approved the alternative which will result in a full-closure of Traffic Way during construction.
 This will help reduce impacts of the project along Traffic Way and also reduces the overall construction timeline from two seasons to one season.

 The project currently has completed the Type Selection Process.
-The City preference of a single-span bridge, single season alternative was approved by Caltrans and FHWA and preliminary design in support of the environmental documents is underway.
-The City is also mobilizing a stakeholder group which will be meeting directly with the project team.
+The City preference of a single-span bridge, full closure, single construction season alternative was approved by Caltrans and FHWA and preliminary design in support of the environmental documents is underway.
+The City has also established a stakeholder group which will be meeting directly with the project team.

 How is the Project Funded?